Crescent Services has joined the CPC website so all our customers can access our frameworks and services in one place! Learn more

 Under the new Act, there are only two approaches that a buyer can take – the Open Procedure and a new Competitive Flexible Procedure, which effectively permits the buyer to design its own tender process (that process will still have to be fully transparent and capable of being understood by suppliers).
 We think that this new process will be used in the main to replicate the former Restricted procedure that you are familiar with.

-What’s also new is that a Central Digital Platform is being rolled out.
-It’s two main facets will be the provision of a new Find a Tender Service (replacing the current FTS and Contracts Finder services) and a ‘Tell Us Once’ Supplier Information portal on which suppliers must register and upload their commonly used company information that is repeatedly requested in individual tenders.
-You’ll need to register on this portal once it goes live in early 2025 and we will update our advice and provide a link for access once it is made available by the Cabinet Office.
-Tips on successful registration and maintenance of your data on this portal will be added to our top tips for tendering.
-In the meantime, the Government Commercial Function has issued an initial factsheet, briefly setting out the structure and intent of this new platform.
+What’s also new is that a Central Digital Platform has been rolled out.
+It’s two main facets are the provision of a new Find a Tender Service (replacing the current FTS and Contracts Finder services) and a ‘Tell Us Once’ supplier information portal on which suppliers must register and upload their commonly used company information that is repeatedly requested in individual tenders.
+To assist you, we have developed a page to provide further information on the new central digital platform, plus a downloadable pdf guide to registration, information upload and information sharing.
+The Government Commercial Function has issued an initial factsheet, briefly setting out the structure and intent of this new platform.

 Under a DPS, appointed suppliers are invited to tender for call off contracts in a similar manner to mini competitions under a closed framework, and the contract value for individual call off contracts can be whatever the buyer requires to purchase.
 At the time of such competition, only the suppliers appointed to the DPS are eligible to be invited to tender.